bezabu/bb-gp-pp4-part/README.md

   - The defects section includes a paginated list of all defects in the database.
 Similar to the dashboard, vital information like category, number of updates, title, date reported and author are shown.

-  - Search functionality wich is hidden by default can be revealed by clicking on "Toggle search options".
+  - Search functionality which is hidden by default can be revealed by clicking on "Toggle search options".
 This opens a list of filters the user can apply to the data shown on the page, as well as an option to sort by date reported.
 This is styled to appear differently on smaller screens, maintaining large enough buttons to reduce the risk of touching the incorrect one on a touchscreen.
   - The search filters will stay applied until the page is navigated to again or until the reset button is clicked.

   ![A screenshot of the defect search filters and list](static/images/defect_list_search.webp)